 Full review protocols involve more than just minimal risks, vulnerable participants or questionnaires/surveys on a sensitive topic.
 These protocols are reviewed by the Full IRB at the monthly board meetings (the first Tuesday of each month).
-Applications should be submitted at least one (1) week prior to the meeting.
+Applications must be submitted at least two (2) weeks prior to the meeting.

 The Full Board meets the first Tuesday of each month to review protocols that require this level of review.
 Expedited Reviewers review protocols that meet the criteria for Exempt or Expedited status with an average turnaround time of three (3) weeks.
 Please note that turn‐around time is dependent on the completeness of the application submitted and the PI's responsiveness to questions and requests from the reviewers.

 You can submit an IRB protocol at the time you submit a grant proposal.
 Depending upon the sponsor, you may also wait until you know if you will receive the award.
 Please note that the Office of Sponsored Programs (OSP) will not release the funding until there is an IRB approved protocol.